 In the decades after Etan went missing, there were fake confessions, false leads and even young men who showed up at the Patz’s doorstep claiming to be Etan.
 For a long time, investigators suspected Jose Ramos of abducting him.
 Ramos was a friend of Etan’s former babysitter who was convicted of child molestation in the 1980s.
 But investigators were never able to confirm that Ramos was guilty.
 In 2000, authorities declared Etan legally dead, and the case went cold.

 Investigators reopened the case in 2010, and two years later they excavated the foundation of a home near Etan’s to look for clues.
 The excavation didn’t turn anything up, but the media coverage of it did lead people to report some new tips, one of which lead investigators to the person they were looking for.
 That person was Pedro Hernandez, who had been 18 and worked at the bodega near Etan’s bus stop the day he disappeared.

 Hernandez’s 2015 case ended in a mistrial because one juror was not convinced he was guilty.
-Like the defense had argued, that juror was concerned Ramos was mentally ill and that police may have coerced him into a false confession.
-At his next trial in 2017, Ramos was found guilty and sentenced to 25 years to life in federal prison.
+Like the defense had argued, that juror was concerned Hernandez was mentally ill and that police may have coerced him into a false confession.
+At his next trial in 2017, Hernandez was found guilty and sentenced to 25 years to life in federal prison.